imikemiller/monsters/readme.md

 `npm run test`

 ### Building
-The application is compiled into CJS modules using rollup.
+The application is compiled into a CJS module using rollup.
 To generate a new distribution run:

 `npm run build`